 The Huskies of Winterdance Dogsled Tours are playful, loveable and mischievous…

-As we enjoyed our refreshments I discovered just how playful and mischievous a dog can be.
+As we enjoyed our refreshments, I discovered just how playful and mischievous a dog could be.
 Our dog kept trying to bite my boot and then at one point I dropped my glove and quick as can be, my glove was in her mouth!
 I couldn’t go on without a glove….so a game of tug of war happened next.
-I won out in the end but my trophy was a wet slobbery mess of a glove!
+I won out in the end, but my trophy was a wet slobbery mess of a glove!

 - Dress warmly.
 I had snow pants on and I was still cold!